Paul Dangshu

 Paul Dangshu (born 20 March 1992), is an Indian politician from Tripura, India.
-He won the 2023 Tripura Legislative Assembly election as a candidate of Tipra Motha Party and became member of the Tripura Legislative Assembly from the Karamcherra assembly constituency.
+He won the 2023 Tripura Legislative Assembly election as a candidate of the Tipra Motha Party and became member of the Tripura Legislative Assembly from the Karamcherra assembly constituency.

 Political career

 Early years

 Paul has been the lead media in charge of the TIPRA Motha party for the past few years since its formation in 2020.

 MLA in Tripura Assembly

 In 2023, Paul contested the Tripura Assembly Election after he was put forward by TIPRA as one of its young faces.
-He won against the veteran BJP candidate Brajalal Tripura and BJP politician turned Congress Diba Chandra Hrangkhawl by securing 20,496 votes.

-He polled a massive 52.73% of the total votes.
+He won against the veteran BJP candidate Brajalal Tripura and BJP turned Congress peloton Diba Chandra Hrangkhawl by securing 20,496 votes, 52.73% of the total votes.